Ulbora/Six910-ui/CONTRIBUTING.md

-# How to contribute to Ulbora Cart UI
+# How to contribute to Six910 UI

-I am glad you are interested in contributing to Ulbora Cart UI.
+I am glad you are interested in contributing to Six910 UI.
 For anyone familiar with other ecommerce solutions, you know they leave much to be desired.

-We plan to make Ulbora Cart and Ulbora Cart UI the best ecommerce solutions available and even better, it's written in golang.
+We plan to make Six910 and Six910 UI the best ecommerce solutions available and even better, it's written in golang.

 If you are a golang developer, we need your help.
 If you want to learn golang, this is your chance to get involved with a solution that gives you experience.